SunXQlab/scMLnet/vignettes/Tutorial_of_scMLnet.md

 ## Input data

 We then read a raw scRNA-Seq data with rows as genes (gene symbols) and columns as cells and the gene expression matrix is required as a sparse matrix.
 Annotation of cell type consists of two columns: the first column is barcode and the second is cell type.
-The column number of the gene expression matrix should consistent with the row number of the annotation table.
-Numbers can also be used to replace specific cell types in BarCluFile, but the biological explanation of cell-cell communication between groups is not clear enough.
+The column number of the gene expression matrix should be consistent with the row number of the annotation table.
+Numbers can also be used to replace specific cell types in BarCluFile, but with less biological explanation of cell-cell communication between groups.

         # import sample data
         GCMat <- readRDS("./data/data.Rdata")